As I sat watching our CTO show me some new features he's worked on to solve a complicated data problem from one of our customers, it hit me.

 Because we've built Grooper as a product and a platform, new functionality is easily added in and made accessible.

-I just want to focus on the fact that innovation only happens when people work on difficult problems and figure out how to do them more easily the next time around.
+First, focus on the fact that innovation only happens when people work on difficult problems and figure out how to do them more easily the next time around.

 If you aren't trying to solve the tough stuff, you'll never even know what the data problems are that need solving.